-In addition to the creative, original content that you already know and love, our new sites also offer various upgrades in the way of user experience, accessibility, technology, and more.
+In addition to the creative, original content you already know and love, our new sites also offer various upgrades to the user experience, accessibility, technology, and more.
 Here’s a peek at what you can expect from our new sites:

-- Faster, more ADA-compliant and accessible, more mobile-friendly.
+- Faster, more ADA (Section 508)-compliant and accessible, more mobile-friendly.
 We always strive to be more inclusive and accessible, and this is a big step forward in those efforts.
 (Learn more about Section 508 and exactly what this means.)

 - A new Youth Program Finder: Search all the URJ’s camps and youth programs, including social justice, travel, and virtual offerings to find the right one for you.
-Coming soon: a quiz to help you identify the best program for your child.
+You can also fill out this questionnaire to help you identify the best program for your child.

 - A robust events calendar: Submit your congregation’s events, whether in-person or virtual, to have them added to our integrated calendar.
 It combines Jewish holidays, Torah portions, events, and classes in one calendar that is searchable by event type and location.

-- RSS feeds to use on your websites: Add the feeds at org/rss-feeds to your site to maintain up-to-date information on your congregational website.
+- RSS feeds to use on your websites: Add feeds to your site to maintain up-to-date information on your congregational website.

 - A searchable directory of Judaism classes: Hosting Taste of Judaism, Intro to Judaism, or other types of educational programs?
 Submit your class using this form.
 Visitors can locate classes near them, as well as viewing only virtual classes.